TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

 The patch decorators are used for patching objects only within the scope of the function they decorate.
 They automatically handle the unpatching for you, even if exceptions are raised.
-All of these functions can also be used in with statements or as class decorators.
+All of these functions can also be used in with statements or as kundi decorators.

 patch